 The Australian-based company Atomos has released an update to their popular Shogun and Ninja recorders/monitors.
 If you’re not familiar, Shogun and Ninja are stacked with filmmaker friendly features and recording tools to simply workflows on set.
 With firmware AtomOS7.11, they've introduced HDR support for log video for all current RED cameras along with JVC’s J-Log gamma curve.

 One stellar addition to the firmware is its support of Perceptual Quantizer (PQ).
 Pioneered by Dolby, the SMPTE ST 2084 standard allows for the correct display of HDR.
-With Atomos adding both a PQ input and output, you can now use the Flame series as an HDR preview monitor or as a playback device on HDR displays.
+With Atomos adding a PQ option, you can now use the Flame series as an HDR preview monitor or as a playback device on HDR displays.

 Atomos also improved the Atom HDR function with a unique Scene Brightness Range slider where “you can now slide from standard dynamic range or Rec709 through to HDR.”
 As you slide, stops of dynamic range are introduced to the panel showing the percentage of Rec709 and stops above Rec709.

 A new clipping graticule on the waveform makes assessing HDR simpler, as it's dynamically linked to the HDR slider.
 As you move, a yellow line indicates the increasing dynamic range on the monitor.
 Atomos also added an Auto HDR feature that sets the scene to the ideal settings on the screen.